-A clinical cases by our Community member Dr Gary Finelle.
+A clinical case by our Community member Dr. Gary Finelle

 Immediate implant placement after extraction of a molar is an attractive treatment alternative for the significant clinical benefits it provides to the patient, as well as for the dentist: